paritosh0707/AgentDock/docs/PACKAGE_RESPONSIBILITIES.md

 # ❌ DOES NOT belong in telemetry
 def invoke_agent():  # This is adapters
-class AgentDockLogger:  # This would be common (if needed)
+class DockrionLogger:  # This would be common (if needed)
 ```

 ### Future Considerations (V2+)